ParrotSec/anonsurf/anonsurf/README.md

-there is also a bash script that can be used independently on any system with iptables and a tor transproxy but not all the features of the packet are available
+there is also a bash script that can be used autonomously on any system with iptables and a tor transproxy